-Will the United States finally decolonize Puerto Rico?
+Will the United States Finally Decolonize Puerto Rico?

-On April 14, 2021, the House Committee on Natural Resources held hearings on two competing bills to end Puerto Rico’s colonial status.
+On April 14, 2021 the House Committee on Natural Resources held hearings on two competing bills to end Puerto Rico’s colonial status.
 The different bills reflect the changing political dynamics in the archipelago, as well as the Puerto Rican diaspora’s growing political clout.
-HR 1522, the Puerto Rican State Admission Act, binds Congress to admit Puerto Rico into the Union if a majority vote in favor of doing so in a special referendum.
-HR 2070, the Puerto Rico Self-Determination Act, authorizes the insular legislature to convene a semi-permanent status convention where elected delegates decide on alternative self-determination options that are “outside the territorial clause of the constitution.”
-The bill creates a bilateral negotiating commission of US government officials and the convention delegates.
+H.R.1522, the Puerto Rican State Admission Act, binds Congress to admit Puerto Rico into the Union if a majority vote in favor of doing so in a special referendum.
+H.R.
+2070, the Puerto Rico Self-Determination Act, authorizes the insular legislature to convene a semi-permanent status convention where elected delegates decide on alternative self-determination options that are “outside the territorial clause of the constitution.”
+The bill creates a bilateral negotiating commission of U.S. government officials and the convention delegates.
 In a referendum, voters will select a territorial option, which may include statehood, independence and sovereign free association.
 The bill requires that Congress “approve a joint resolution to ratify the preferred self-determination option” approved in a referendum.
-Commonwealth [Estado Libre Asociado–ELA] is not included as an option in this status bill.
+Commonwealth (or Estado Libre Asociado–ELAin Spanish) is not included as an option in this status bill.

 These bills were introduced as Puerto Rico copes with a vexing political and economic landscape in the aftermath of natural disasters, economic collapse, persistent public protests, a crisis of governability and a pandemic.
 Puerto Rico is at a crossroads.
 The political class is beleaguered, and lacks the skills and legitimacy to manage the colony.
 A financial control board imposed by the federal government and unaccountable to the people rides roughshod over the economy.
 The Statehood Admission Act is not a solution to the crisis since it wants to perpetuate the rule of those who are responsible for the crisis in the first place.
 In contrast, the Self Determination Act creates the possibility for a new political leadership to oversee Puerto Rico’s decolonization.